sketch-hq/sketch-assistant-template/README.md

 ## Testing the Assistant

-Sketch isn't required to test the Assistant and run the [Jest](https://jestjs.io/) tests.
-So using a TDD approach together with real Sketch files as fixtures represents the fastest route to running your Assistant code and checking that it's working as expected.
+The Sketch Mac app isn't required to test the Assistant and run the [Jest](https://jestjs.io/) tests.
+So a TDD approach using Sketch files as fixtures represents the fastest route to running your Assistant and checking that it's working as expected.

 The tests can be run in watch mode for live feedback as you work.

 ```
 yarn test --watch
 ```

+### Test Github Action

 If you want to run the tests automatically whenever a pull request is opened then enable the included _"Test Pull Requests"_ Github Action.